-Are you planning a holiday?
+Are you planning a holiday within Australia?
 Or perhaps you need to fly to attend a family event.
 Don’t worry, the trip won’t be as bad as you think.
-Here are some tips to ensure a smooth flight when you are flying with twins or triplets or more.
+Here are some tips to ensure a smooth flight when you are flying with twins or triplets within Australia.

 Look at your routine and try to choose a flight time that suits your routine the best.
 Stick to their usual routine as much as possible i.e if you feed, wrap, sleep, then do the same on the plane.
 Hopefully the white noise of the aircraft hum may help them sleep.

 For babies under two, you may be asked for proof of their age.
 Consider carrying their government issued baby book a certified copy of their birth certificates.
 The airline check in staff may request proof of their date of birth and can even deny boarding, which you don’t want.